unahouExosite/docs/okami/getting_started.md

-# Getting-started Guide: Connect a Device with Okami
+# Getting-started Guide: Connect a Device Using Okami

 # ![logo/graphic](insert_logo/graphic_if_applicable)

-In this guide, you will connect a device to Exosite and the attain the necessary information you will need to go into production.
+In this guide, you will connect a device to Exosite and attain the necessary information you will need to go into production.

 **Note:** This is a technical tutorial.
 You will need some knowledge of embedded C, your terminal, and how to flash firmware to your device.
 There is also a known issue with the ESP8266 Thing Dev Board when using Arduino on a Windows machine.
 Please ensure digital pin 0 is grounded, or use a Linux machine to complete this guide.